kud1ing/guiver/README.md

   * [ ] `TextInput`: Meta+X should cut the selected text
   * [ ] `TextInput`: if a text is too large to fit in, the size of the text input should not increase but truncate
   * [ ] `TextInput::handle_event()`: select the whole text on double click
-* [ ] inform the Piet widgets about the event subscriptions so that they only produces values for them
-  * the widget manager needs the `WidgetEventType::GainedFocus`/`WidgetEventType::LostFocus` at all times
 * [ ] add support for scrolling
   * [ ] how?
 * [ ] `test::widgets_layout()`: add remaining layout widgets